ut-amrl/robofleet/robofleet_status/README.md

 ## Installation and Configuration

 Instructions are for Ubuntu users:
-1. `git clone` this repository into a catkin workspace.
+1. Copy this robofleet_status directory into a catkin workspace.
 2. Edit the example `src/robofleet_status_node.cpp` to subscribe to messages specific to your robot, such as power data, and use the contents of those messages to complete the `status_msg`.
 3. Edit the example `CMakeLists.txt` with the package dependencies for your robot's custom messages.
 4. Edit the example `package.xml` with your build and exec dependencies.